CyberMaxGuardian/SelfSignedSSL-Script/README.md

 # Self-Signed SSL Certificate Script

-This script generates a self-signed SSL certificate, merges it into a web server configuration, and creates a .p12 certificate file.
+Self-signed SSL certificates are used for various purposes, primarily in non-production or controlled environments.
+They offer encryption and secure communication similar to certificates signed by trusted Certificate Authorities (CAs), but they lack the CA's verification and validation processThis script generates a self-signed SSL certificate, merges it into a web server configuration, and creates a .p12 certificate file.
 The script is designed to be used in Unix-like environments and supports both nginx and apache web servers.

 ## Prerequisites

-- OpenSSL: Ensure you have OpenSSL installed on your system.
+OpenSSL: Ensure you have OpenSSL installed on your system.

 ## Usage